toddmorey/metalsmith-json-to-files-example/README.md

     source_file: albums # defines the json file that will be used for the data
     filename_pattern: albums/:data.title # defines the url scheme for the generated files
     as_permalink: true
-    layout: single.html # the layout that will be used for each entry
+    layout: single.html # the layout that will be used to render each entry
     collection: albums # the name of the collection (used on the template for the index page)
 ---
 ```